French Wine A-Z Dictionary

 Website: www.intendant.com

-A veritable institution, there are few tourists who haven’t at least heard of L’intendant.
-Quite apart from their unbeatable range of Bordeaux wines, the main attraction is the spectacular spiral staircase climbing four floors, surrounded by cylindrical shelves holding more than 14,000 bottles of regional wines.
-Staff are helpful and multilingual – welcome to your Bordeaux wine paradise!
+A veritable institution, few tourists haven’t at least heard of L’intendant.
+Apart from their unbeatable range of Bordeaux wines, the main attraction is the spectacular spiral staircase that climbs four floors, surrounded by cylindrical shelves holding more than 14,000 bottles of regional wines.
+Staff are helpful and multilingual—welcome to your Bordeaux wine paradise!

 Address: 44 Rue Vital Carles, 33000 Bordeaux, France